fsr-de/docs/rules_of_procedure-student_representative_group.md

 (2) If a face-to-face meeting is not possible or not advisable due to external factors, the chairpersons may unanimously decide to hold a meeting in the form of a telephone conference without a fixed venue.
 Contrary to § 5, in this case all members present shall be deemed to be physically present.
 The student body must be notified of a meeting of this form at least 24 hours in advance, with a justification for the exceptional case.
 The special meeting mode is to be pointed out in the minutes with a repetition of the justification.

 (3) Resolutions are passed in an open vote by all members present.
 A resolution is considered accepted if it receives more “yes” than “no” votes.
-In case of a tie between “yes” and “no” votes, the chairing person decides on the acceptance or rejection of the resolution.
+In case of a tie between “yes” and “no” votes, a resolution is not considered as adopted.

 (4) By way of derogation from (3), a resolution is not considered as adopted if more abstentions have been cast than the total “yes” and “no” votes together.